Utah Admin. Code R315-261-4 - Exclusions

 R315-261-4(a)(20).

-(D) Maintain at
+(D) Maintain at the generator's or

-the generator's or intermediate handlers's facility for no less than three
+intermediate handlers's facility for no less than three years records of each

-years records of each shipment of excluded hazardous secondary materials.
-For
+shipment of excluded hazardous secondary materials.
+For each shipment these

-(I) Name of the transporter and
+(I) name of the transporter

-date of the shipment;
+and date of the shipment;

-confirming receipt of the shipment; and
+documentation confirming receipt of the shipment; and

-(III) Type and quantity of excluded secondary
+(III) type and quantity of excluded secondary

 material in each shipment.